Aims and Priorities

-• HERVEY BAY foreshore - I want to see Hervey Bay become the best coastal garden city in Australia.
+• HERVEY BAY foreshore – I want to see Hervey Bay become the best coastal garden city in Australia.
 Why do we visit places like Montville and Toowoomba?
 Hervey Bay must continue to develop our Esplanade in an environmentally sensitive way.
 We do want to actually see our lovely blue waters so planting very low growing ground covers, rather than bushy shrubs, under taller trees is advisable in some areas.
 Let us make our Esplanade a boulevard that people come especially to visit.
 This means we prevent further building development on the North or ‘beach side’ of the Esplanade.
 Green and treed cities and towns, I think, are simply more attractive places to live and visit.
+Stop the chop!

 MY Vision

 Dundowran Beach in Hervey Bay is where I have chosen to settle.
-I was raised in Victoria, have lived in Bundaberg and Darwin but I moved to Hervey Bay, here on the Fraser Coast, nine years ago and have no intentions of ever leaving.
+I was raised in Victoria, have lived in Bundaberg and Darwin but I moved to Hervey Bay, here on the Fraser Coast, eighteen years ago and have no intentions of ever leaving.
 I’ve travelled most of Australia, experienced living in lots of different places, but I can’t find anywhere nicer to live than here on our beautiful Fraser Coast.
 I’m sure that most of us have chosen to reside here because we enjoy living near the coast, we like the climate and the natural environment.
 We also enjoy using community facilities and we want education opportunities and enough jobs to keep our kids close by as they get older.
 We want a safe environment where we can travel around our city easily.

 Our FRASER COAST is unique.
 Let’s work together to look after it!